Caterpillar Inc. (CAT) Bundle

 Initial capital/funding

-The initial capitalization upon the 1925 merger was significant, reflecting the assets and market positions of both Holt Manufacturing Company and C. L. Best Tractor Company, though the specific initial funding amount is not explicitly detailed in available historical records.
+The initial capitalization upon the 1925 merger was significant, reflecting the combined assets and market positions of both the Holt Manufacturing Company and the C. L. Best Tractor Company.
+What this estimate hides is the exact initial funding amount, which is not explicitly detailed in available historical records, but the combined entity was immediately a major force in the industry.

 Caterpillar Inc.'s Evolution Milestones